WW2 Memorial complex in KYIV

 Laurence Rees (The Holocaust.
 A new history, 2017)

-The devastation of Kiev in the span of more than two years also has its historical reasons.
-Battle for Kiev itself in July-September 1941.
-The intentional devastations of the retreating Soviet troops as well as the sabotage against the German occupation forces and finally battles for the liberation of Kiev in October-November 1943.
-After the liberation of Kiev and the ‘re-entry’ of the pre-war population, demobilization of soldiers, recovery of the industry, the May 1945 victory parade witnessed the 500 000 of population.
+The devastation of Kyiv in the span of more than two years also has its historical reasons.
+Battle for Kyiv itself in July-September 1941.
+The intentional devastations of the retreating Soviet troops as well as the sabotage against the German occupation forces and finally battles for the liberation of Kyiv in October-November 1943.
+After the liberation of Kyiv and the ‘re-entry’ of the pre-war population, demobilization of soldiers, recovery of the industry, the May 1945 victory parade witnessed the 500 000 population.

 Brilliant camouflage, deception operations elsewhere and a lack of Luftwaffe air reconnaissance led the Germans to overlook this particular threat.
 When the two armies burst out of the bridgehead they were able to encircle Kiev, which fell on 6 November, the day before the celebrations in Moscow of the anniversary of the Revolution.
 Stalin was exultant.

 HISTORY OF THE WW2 MEMORIAL COMPLEX IN KIEV